AHJ Immigration – Supporting Life Decisions, Not Just Applications

 Frequently Asked Questions

-1. What are the main immigration changes in 2025?
+1. What are the main immigration changes from 2025?

 Salary increases, dependant restrictions for students, new digital eVisas, and updated income thresholds.